 - Efficacy studies are conducted with a product batch formulated to the minimum approved potency (strength).

 - The studies on this site were conducted over a wide time period.
 USDA policy has evolved over the years to address increasing scientific knowledge and demands for product quality.
 The data for an individual study were generated in accordance with applicable regulations and guidelines at the time the study was conducted.

-- Efficacy and safety data for some products licensed many years ago may no longer be available for various legitimate reasons.
+- USDA-APHIS requires published summaries only for studies submitted on, or after, January 2007.
+Some older studies may be published voluntarily.
+Also, efficacy and safety data for some products licensed many years ago may no longer be available for various legitimate reasons.
 The lack of data for those products does not mean those products are any less efficacious or less safe than those products for which efficacy and safety data are available.